LostByteSoft/Debian-10/README.md

 	-I update this file if i detect issues.

+	THIS IS NOT AN AGRESSIVE REMOVE.
+ONLY REMOVES SOFTWARES WITH LITTLE USE.

+	ZZZ are more agressives.

 Others remove files are for YOUR purpose if you really want to remove theses programs.